-In the past going off-grid was very much a DIY, solo affair and if you’re not handy or electrical minded getting your energy systems up and running could be a might hard task.
+In the past going off-grid was very much a DIY, solo affair and if you’re not handy or electrically minded, getting your energy systems up and running could be a mighty hard task.

 As off-grid culture is become more mainstream there are now professionals who can help you make the best possible decisions in products and hardware and make sure they’re all running efficiently together as part of an ‘integrated system’.

 The team at Future NRG are just the people you want to speak to.
 During this talk they’ll take you through some of the latest advances in setting up off-grid homes and business.

 See more from Future NRG here: www.futurenrg.com.au/

 TALK 6: Raising Fleece Animals Naturally